I’ve started noticing a pattern.

 In both of our scenarios, we investigate a prospect’s problem – which can often be very complex.
 Then we combine the findings from our investigation with our expertise and experience to bring an applied solution to the table.

 Arriving at that solution is often a time-intensive process with no guarantee of compensation.

 So in this article (part one in a set of two), I’ll start by showing you how we used to fall into this same trap (and also explain how we escaped).
 Then I’ll do my best to convince you that there just might be a different way for your business.

-And if I still have your attention, in Part 2, I’ll help you design what I call your “Spectrum of Value Creation” – or a progression of future customer interactions and engagements that range from low to high commitment for both you and your prospect.
+And if I still have your attention, in part two, I’ll help you design what I call your “spectrum of value creation” — or a progression of future customer interactions and engagements that range from low- to high-commitment for both you and your prospect.